dmolsen/MQSugr/README.md

 ## Sugar Isn't Always Good for You ##

 `Modernizr.load` already does a good job of using media queries for loading files.
-MQSugr was created to help me learn more about Modernizr, media queries, and JavaScript.
-While I think I could have used this for organizing files and properly loading JavaScript for a recent project it's a bit much (4K) for such a really simple task with `Modernizr.load` and `Modernizr.mq`.
+MQSugr was created to help me learn more about Modernizr, media queries, file loading and JavaScript.
+While I think I could have used this for organizing files and properly loading JavaScript for a recent project it's a bit much (4K) for such a really simple task that can already be done with `Modernizr.load` and `Modernizr.mq`.
+This is also a _brittle_ solution because I may or may not keep up with all the feature of `Modernizr.load`.
+More than likely I won't.

 ## Features of MQSugr ##